 In the article and video demo about SSH and SFTP login, you will learn:

 - What is SSH, and how to log in?

 - What is SFTP?

-- How to login SFTP using FileZilla?
+- How to log in to SFTP using FileZilla?

 Both LEMP and LAMP are used for deploying web applications and programs.
-My personal favorite blogging software WordPress also needs either of these stacks to run smoothly.
+My favorite blogging software WordPress also needs either of these stacks to run smoothly.